2026 · 05 · 08 · Fri

 Why it matters

-Four GPUs is heavy for an individual but reachable for a company with on-prem servers.
-SWE-Bench 77.6% beats Claude Sonnet 4.5 — that's serious coding performance at zero API cost once you're running it locally.
-The modified MIT license means you can ship it in a product.
-If cloud API usage is already working for you, this is background noise.
+Four GPUs is reachable for companies with on-prem servers, and 77.6% beats Claude Sonnet 4.5 — at zero API cost.
+If cloud APIs already work for you, background noise.

 OpenAI open-sourced a network protocol for AI training clusters